Parables are stories. There are good stories, great stories, and all the others.

 It boils down to:

-Consider how the first Christians did not have any gospels that we know of either; the four gospels in the Bible came decades later, and they contain later additions and forgeries too, and no verbatim quotations of Jesus, good bible scholars agree on.
-That should be clear.
+Consider how the first Christians did not have any gospels that we know of either; the four gospels in the Bible were written tens of years later, and parts were inserted a hundred years later or so too.
+They are in part forgeries.
+Thus, there are verbatim sayings written by Jesus.
+Bible scholars essentially agree on that.

 Ask and find or not